14 WordPress Redirect Plugins Compared - 2019

 Well the answer to that question is up to you and what your specific needs are and what you want to accomplish for your website.
 Having a way to redirect pages and posts may not be something you need right now but it will probably be something you will need in the future and having knowledge about redirect plugins could be incredibly helpful.
 And lucky for you we have brought all the research right to you.
 Below is our list of redirect plugins and their descriptions and features so you can make an educated decision and learn about something that could help out your WordPress site and maybe even improve it.
 So whether you needed a redirect plugin three days ago or you are just taking precautionary measures for the future and planning ahead, you will learn something and probably find your new plugin for you website.

-The first of our WordPress Redirect plugins is one with a very literal name, it is called the Simple Redirect plugin.
+The second of our WordPress Redirect plugins is one with a very literal name, it is called the Simple Redirect plugin.
 This is a very easy tool to incorporate in your WordPress site that will easily redirect any of the posts or pages on your site to another page with either a drop down menu or by typing in the URL manually.
 The Simple Redirect plugin is also capable of changing permalinks and menus so that they will point right to the new location of the redirect.
 This will prevent things like bots fro getting the redirect and by ding this it can also help increase and improve your SEO.

 In order to create a redirect on your site all you have to do are the following two things: